MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: MIMIR

 \textbf{Adversarial Pre-training Target.} The training target is to extract discriminative features from visible image patches by the encoder and then reconstruct the invisible patches by the decoder.
 Therefore, we need a differentiable measurement to quantify the distance between the original image and the reconstructed results.
 Following the original MAE~\cite{He_2022_CVPR}, this distance is measured by Mean Squared Error (MSE).
-To create a more difficult reconstruction task, we apply adversarial perturbations $\delta$ on the inputs of the encoder.
+To create a more difficult reconstruction task, we apply adversarial perturbations $\delta$ to the inputs of the encoder.
 Thus, the adversarial perturbations are also masked along with the image upon input into the encoder.
 The decoder reconstructs the original natural inputs by using the latent features $z$ extracted from adversarial examples.
 The outputs of decoder $x_{re}$ and $x$ are used to calculate the MSE loss, which is further used to optimize the model.
 Note that the reconstruction differs from the original MAE; we do not use the encoder inputs as reconstruction targets.
 Formally, the pre-training process (described in Algorithm~\ref{alg:pretrainingprocess}) can be written as follows:

-\textbf{MI as Penalty.} Inspired by IB, we show in Section~\ref{sec:theomotiv} that MI between latent representation and adversarial examples decreases as the accuracy on adversarial examples, i.e., $I(x+\delta, z)$ is decreasing while training.
+\textbf{MI as Penalty.} Inspired by IB, we show in Section~\ref{sec:theomotiv} that MI between latent representation and adversarial examples decreases as the accuracy on adversarial examples, i.e., $I(x+\delta, z)$, decreases while training.
 Motivated by this finding, we directly use $I(x+\delta, z)$ as a penalty in our final loss function:

 where $\lambda$ is a regularizer for the MI penalty.
 We use $I(x+\delta, z)$ instead of $I(x, z)$ as a penalty.
 This is because $x \to x+\delta \to z$ follows the Markov chain since $z$ is extracted from $x+\delta$.
 According to Data Processing Inequality (DPI)~\cite{beaudry2011intuitive}, $I(x, z) \leq I(x+\delta, z)$. $I(x+\delta, z)$ is closer to $z$ on the Markov chain.